 We’re on Google Maps, etc., but if you have any trouble finding us on your GPS our exact location is 37.8911 N, 27.5909 E.

 If you don’t have a driver’s licence, or you don’t want to drive in Turkey, you can still visit us.
-There is a regular train service from Izmir airport that stops at Germencik railway station, which is just a few minutes drive away from our place.
+There is a regular train service from Izmir airport that stops at Germencik railway station (the line then continues on to Denizli , the large town closest to Pamukkale).
+Germencik station is just a few minutes drive away from our place.
 From there you could either catch a taxi (ask for Çetin at the taxi rank on the north side of the station) or phone us and we’ll come and get you.

 Turkey’s inter-city bus services are a cheap and convenient way to travel.
 You can certainly catch an overnight bus from Istanbul down to Selçuk, Kuşadası, or Aydın, which puts you in our general area.
 From the bus station (otogar) in any of these towns, you should be able to find a dolmuş (small private bus running on a loop between two towns) to get you to Germencik.